 Head and neck cancers include cancers of the mouth (oral cancers) and the throat, as well as rarer cancers of the nose, sinuses, salivary glands and middle ear.

-Mouth cancers (oral cancers)
+Mouth cancers (oral cancers) Back to top

 The mouth is the most common place for head and neck cancer to develop.

 Mouth cancer can develop on the lip, the tongue, the floor of the mouth (under the tongue), the inside of the cheek, the roof of the mouth (the hard palate), the area behind the wisdom teeth or the gum.

 Most lip cancers occur on the bottom lip.

 Cancer of the oral cavity (inside the mouth)

 The most common places for cancer to develop inside the mouth are the side of the tongue and the floor of the mouth.

 Doctors use different names to describe different areas of the throat and the cancers that can develop there.

 Cancer of the nasopharynx